Jani Lane: Early years

 After high school, Lane joined the band Cyren, featuring vocalist Skip Hammonds, guitarist John Weakland, bassist Don Hoover (and later Rusty Fohner) with Lane on drums and vocals.
 Many of Cyren's shows opened for a popular local band called Risqué.
 When Risqué's bassist, Al Collins, noticed Lane's vocal talents, he convinced Lane to form a new band they eventually called Dorian Gray.
 The new band also included Steven Chamberlin on drums and Dave Chamberlin on lead guitar.
 Dorian Gray was designed to have Lane as the lead vocalist and to perform original material, but Lane wasn't ready to be the lead singer and quickly returned to the drum kit.
 Billy Denmead was hired as lead vocalist and rhythm guitarist.
 After only a few shows, Collins left the band, vowing to put a band together when Lane was ready to be a lead vocalist.

 Lane moved to Florida in 1983 with Dorian Gray.
 Eventually deciding to assume a lead vocalist role, he formed Plain Jane with Collins and Chamberlin, adopting the stage name "Jani Lane" (Chamberlin would also soon rechristen himself Steven Sweet).
 He took the name "Jani" from his German grandparents, who spelled his name "Jani" and pronounced it "Yay-nee."
 Lane began vocal training with vocal coach/trainer Ron Feldmann, who introduced him to Creative Engineering, Inc. in Orlando.
 Lane worked there as a programmer of the animatronic character Dook LaRue, the drummer for The Rock-afire Explosion.
 His vocal debut was at The Station in Fern Park, Florida.

-Lane, Collins, and Chamberlin recorded the first Plain Jane four-track demos at their rented house in Winter Park, Florida.
+Lane, Collins, and Chamberlin were now going by the band name Plain Jane, and recorded their first four-track demos at their rented house in Winter Park, Florida.
 Although reluctant to leave Florida, they rented a trailer in the spring of 1984 and moved to California with hopes of landing a record deal.
 They were broke by the time they landed at the Hollywood Bowl Motel and resorted to making sandwiches with mustard packets while taking turns calling their parents for cash.

 Struggling to make ends meet as a musician, Lane resorted to working in a pornographic video warehouse.
 The band, along with a new road crew and a few girlfriends, pooled their wages and lived in a two-bedroom condominium rented by new Plain Jane guitarist Paul Noble.
 At one time, there were 13 people living in the crowded space.

 By 1985, Plain Jane had become a regular feature on the Los Angeles club circuit and opened many shows for a band called Warrant.
 Plain Jane's bassist and guitarist both left the band on the same day Warrant's singer and drummer quit.
 Erik Turner, who had founded Warrant in July 1984, was impressed by Plain Jane's songwriting and vocal performance and invited Lane and Sweet to jam with his band at Hollywood's db Sound in September 1986.